Self-Represented Litigation Network

 With a deep background in designing and implementing access to justice initiatives for legal aid, the courts and private practice, Katherine’s philosophy throughout her career has been to build common sense, consumer oriented solutions by learning, innovating and sharing.
-After clerking for a trial court judge, Katherine worked at Alaska Legal Services Corporation, initially handling DV matters and later as the Aging Grant Coordinator.
-In 2001, Katherine joined the Alaska Court System to develop the statewide Family Law Self-Help Center, which resulted in the nation's first virtual self-help center.
-Operating solely through telephone and Internet capabilities, the Center was also one of the early TIG grantees.
-In 2008, Katherine moved to private practice, establishing a successful unbundled practice supporting self-represented litigants in Alaska, and helped to create the first Unbundled Law Section of a state bar.
-An early member of Self-Represented Litigation Network, she has led the SRLN since August 2013.
-Katherine is particularly interested in building delivery systems for rural and vulnerable populations and creating community based legal assistance environments that prioritize judicial engagement and leadership to re-imagine services and approaches used by the private bar, legal aid, court staff and non-legal community providers so that everyone can get the legal help they need, when they need it in a format they can use.
-Katherine sits on the Advisory Committee for Voices for Civil Justice, serves as the Senior Advisor to the Justice for All Project, is a Non-Resident Senior Fellow at the Georgetown Institute for Technology Law and Policy, and member of the Board of Advisors of the Journal of the National Association of the Administrative Law Judiciary.
-Katherine, a graduate of Northwestern University and Seattle University School of Law, resides in Virginia.
+An early member of Self-Represented Litigation Network, she led SRLN from August 2013 until December 2022, and now serves as Director Emerita.
+Katherine is particularly interested in building inclusive delivery systems with a special interest in developing strategies that are workable for rural and vulnerable populations, and creating community based legal assistance environments that prioritize judicial engagement and leadership to re-imagine services and approaches used by the private bar, legal aid, court staff and non-legal community providers so that everyone can get the legal help they need, when they need it in a format they can use.
+Katherine is a Non-Resident Senior Fellow at the Georgetown Institute for Technology Law and Policy, and now works as an independent consultant to advance civil justice reform.
+In 2018, Katherine was awarded the Distinguished Service Award from the National Center for State Courts, and especially enjoys opportunities to mentor those who seeking a career path in access to justice and public interest law.
+Katherine, a graduate of Northwestern University and Seattle University School of Law, resides in Delaware.